Tribal court: History

+Pre-Indian Reorganization Act of 1934

+Research shows that before contact with British settlers, tribal nations had contrasting conceptions of justice and community responsibility from those of the English and subsequent U.S legal jurisprudence.
+While English law emphasizes individual rights, many tribal nations believed in "reciprocal responsibilities."
+Thus, it was common for tribal nations to not have formalized “codes, rules, regulations, cases, or statutes.”
+However, once the U.S. government began its assimilation policies towards Indigenous people, it began to enforce its jurisprudence over tribal nations.
+The U.S. Bureau of Indian Affairs established the Code of Indian Offenses Courts, also known as the Code of Federal Regulation Courts (CFR Courts), which authorized U.S. Indian Agents to enforce federal law.
+CFR courts, with their objective to “remove savage practices," have been greatly criticized for their disregard of tribal sovereignty, and attack on cultural practices like the Scalp Dance, polygamy, and ceremonial dances.
+Furthermore, this system of enforced settler jurisprudence over Native nations harmed traditional justice practices in communities such as the Navajo Nation: “it imposed criminal laws and incarceration as punishment—a sanction incompatible with traditional, Navajo justice—and police and courts to enforce them.”

 Indian Reorganization Act of 1934

 The Indian Reorganization Act of 1934 had a significant impact on how Native American tribal courts operate.
 The Act aimed to promote tribal self-government and to preserve Native American culture and traditions.
 It allowed tribes to establish their own governments and to adopt constitutions and bylaws.
-This gave tribes the power to create their own legal systems and to establish independent tribal courts The Act also provided funding for tribal courts and allowed tribes to contract with the federal government for law enforcement services.
+This gave tribes the power to create their own legal systems and to establish independent tribal courts.
+Some tribes choose not to adopt these new constitutions, such as the Navajo Nation, which as of 2022, does not use a written constitution.
+The Act also provided funding for tribal courts and allowed tribes to contract with the federal government for law enforcement services.
 As a result, independent tribal courts became an important tool for tribes to maintain their own legal traditions and to resolve disputes within their communities.

 The Indian Reorganization Act of 1934 also had a broader impact on the relationship between Native American tribes and the federal government.
 The Act recognized the importance of tribal sovereignty and self-determination and aimed to promote these values.
 It allowed tribes to establish their own governments and to make decisions about their own affairs.
 This was a significant departure from previous federal policies, which had sought to assimilate Native Americans into mainstream American culture.
 The Act also provided funding for economic development and education, which helped to improve the lives of Native Americans.
 Overall, the Indian Reorganization Act of 1934 played a crucial role in promoting tribal sovereignty and self-determination.